 Tattoos and Japanese onsen culture have had a complicated relationship for decades.
-If you're a tattooed traveler eager to experience Japan’s hot springs, you might be wondering: are tattoos allowed in onsen?
-The answer depends on tradition, location, and sometimes a bit of luck.
-This guide breaks down the issue and offers practical tips to help you enjoy an onsen experience—even with ink.
+If you’re a tattooed traveler eager to experience Japan’s hot springs, this guide breaks down the issue and offers practical tips to help you enjoy an onsen experience—even with ink.

 Why Tattoos Are Traditionally Banned in Japanese Onsen